charitymarani/Stackoverflowlite_UI/README.md

 # StackOverflowlite-UI
+### WHAT?

-User interface for a stackoverflow-like platform where people can ask questions and provide answers
+Stackoverflowlite is a web application that allows  people to ask questions and provide answers

 #### REQUIRED FEATURES